-Late in his career, Stan Harrell asked new employees at the bustling Pharmacy Management Services, Inc., how to get to Two Egg, Florida.
-With confused looks, they would answer to their new leader that they did not know how to get to Two Egg, which is a Panhandle town roughly 12 miles from the Alabama border.
+Late in his career, Stan Harrell asked new employees how to get to Two Egg, Florida.
+With confused looks, they couldn't answer the question.
+After all, Two Egg is a tiny, unincorporated Florida town just 12 miles south of the Alabama border.

-The boss looked back at his new employees and said, “It’s simple.
-To get to Two Egg, Florida, you get a map, find out where Two Egg is, then you get on the highway and go up there.”
+The founder and CEO of Pharmacy Management Services looked back at his new employees and said, “It’s simple.
+To get to Two Egg, Florida, you get a map.
+Find out where Two Egg is, then you get on the highway and go up there.”

 Harrell related that scenario to how business was done at Pharmacy Management Services, Inc. (PMSI).
 Much like driving to Two Egg, PMSI had a map in a business plan.
-“If we follow our business plan, we are going to get where we are going.”
+“If we follow our business plan, we are going to get where we are going,” he said.